bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Step 7.
 Creating Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An instance should be created for each module as its specific implementation.
+An instance should be created for each module.
+It is a set of settings determining the collaborative work of a module and an engine.

 In the demonstrational case, we will create one instance for the input module, one instance for the processing module.
 As there are three output modules.
 Thus, we will create three instances for the output.